Only this pageAll pages

 Editing your App entrypoint

-This is optional but recommended for better performances and security.
+This is optional but recommended for .

 First rename your entry point file from main.tsx (or main.ts) to main.lazy.tsx

-The create a new main.tsx file:
+Then create a new main.tsx file:

-Comming soon, follow progress.
+Comming soon, .

 You can skip this for now.
 It will be explained in the dedicated setup guide:

-The create a new index.tsx file:
+Then create a new index.tsx file:

 React Router